-If you want to program Channel 3 after programming Channel 1, release the Valet/Program switch, press it twice and release it to advance to Channel 3.
+You can advance from one channel to another by releasing the Valet® /Program button and tapping it to advance channels and then HOLDING it.
+For example, if you want to program Channel Three after programming Channel One, release the Valet®/Program button.
+Press it twice and release it to advance to Channel Three.
 Then press it once more and HOLD it.
-The horn will honk three times (if connected) and the LED will flash three times to confirm it is ready to receive the code from the transmitter.
+The siren will chirp three times to confirm it is ready to receive the code from the transmitter.

-Learn Routine will be exited if:
+Learn RoutineTM will be exited if:

-- Door is closed.

-- Ignition is turned off.

-- Program switch is pressed too many times.

-- More than 15 seconds between steps.
+- Ignition is turned off. - Door is closed. - Valet®/Program button is pressed too many times. - More than 15 seconds elapses between steps.